Most domain names need an EPP code to transfer to a new provider. One notable exception is .co.uk and .uk domain names.

-If your domain is currently registered with us (Maxer Host), you can obtain its EPP code in our client area, as follows:
+If your domain is currently registered with us (Maxer), you can obtain its EPP code in our client area, as follows:

-3. Near the desired domain, click on the "Manage" button
+- Find your domain name in the list and click on the "Manage" button

-4. On the left sidebar under the "Manage" section, click on "Get EPP Code"
+- In the left menu under the "Manage" section, click on "Get EPP Code"

 If the EPP code is invalid or can't be retrieved for some reason, please open a support ticket.